Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 ## This is a chaotic canvas on which I launch all the random things I come up with while going about my day and bugs I notice throughout playtesting.
 It is not meant to be comprehensible.

-* Add automatic large room integration.
-* Does para REALLY prevent casting or drawing?
-* Constrict softlock allow the player to tick it down
-* Fix haste (timesnapped)
 * Add Form grid (range targeters) images in their descriptions for clarity
 * A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects, StS style
 * Senet should become pure charm
 * Try to remove fishOutSoul()
 * Autoharvest subdueds on entering cage room

+**Status Effects**

+* Does para REALLY prevent casting or drawing?
+* Fix haste (timesnapped)
+* Constrict softlock allow the player to tick it down

 **Influential Dungeons**

 Make it so there are only a couple of possible rooms, but each one has a variant for each caste that can appear if you reach certain influence thresholds.
+* Add automatic large room integration.

 **Everyone Is Legendary**